Tampering with or Circumventing an Ignition Interlock Facts

-Up to now you might have heard about using balloons, having a friend blow into it, or tampering with wires.
+You might have heard about using balloons, air compressors or having a friend blow into it.
 None will fool an ignition interlock, and all of them could get you in serious trouble.

 Here’s one that we haven’t covered: activated charcoal.
 Supposedly, you blow through a tube full of the stuff it will “scrub” the alcohol from your breath, allowing you to start your car with an ignition interlock.